qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Label placement examples in lines

-For all three placement options, in :guilabel`Repeat`, you can set up a minimum distance for repeating labels.
+For all three placement options, in :guilabel:`Repeat`, you can set up a minimum distance for repeating labels.
 The distance can be in ``mm`` or in ``map units``.